I think you’ll agree with me when I say:

 Dirt, in the form of grass clippings, pet hair or mud will block the airflow.

-What happens with reduce air flow?
+What happens with reducing airflow?
 Diminished performance. (lower energy efficiency and perhaps AC runs constantly)

 Homeowners should have a service technician perform a system check-up annually.
 They will inspect your condenser and evaporator coils.